The Home Alone parody bit (with the kid running around and shouting) does not withstand the test of time and just comes off as odd now.

 The Young Lad.
 Though his scene is a cheap Home Alone gag, the young actor's over-the-top performance makes it one of the funniest scenes in the movie.

-So Okay, It's Average: Generally considered one of Mel Brooks' weakest films and the earliest sign that his prolific film career was on it's last legs.
-But then again, a weak Mel Brooks movie is still a Mel Brooks movie.
+So Okay, It's Average: Generally considered one of Mel Brooks' weakest films and the penultimate sign that his prolific film career was coming to an end.
+But a weak Mel Brooks movie is still a Mel Brooks movie.

 Special Effects Failure: Blinkin runs into what is obviously a fake tree at one point.
 Then again, given that this is a Mel Brooks parody movie, this may very well have been intentional.